Running and debugging Node.js

 PyCharm runs Node.js applications according to a run configuration of the type Node.js.
-PyCharm also uses this configuration for debugging Node.js applications locally.
+PyCharm also uses this configuration to start the debugger together with Node.js applications.

 If you are using a logging tool like morgan in your application and this tool writes logs to a file, you can see these logs in the Console tab of the Run tool window.

 Create a Node.js run/debug configuration as described above and go to the Logs tab.

 Click next to the Log files to be shown in console field which lists the available log files (if any).